lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-plots-lightcurve.rst

     Figure 2: Results view showing the table and the light curve.

 **8. Restrict the light curve to be only for the i-band observations.**
 Click on the header of the "band" column on the table in the lower part of the screen.
-Enter a checkmark by the ``i`` enry and hit "apply".
+Enter a checkmark by the ``i`` entry and hit "apply".
 Note that the fainter flux entries disappeared.
 Those were measurements in the bands where the star is generally very faint at all times.

 .. figure:: /_static/Howto_RRLyrae_lc_3.png